DetuxTR/AcerNitroLinuxGamingDriver/README.md

 Note: the fan speed should be multiples of 128. eg. 128 256 512 768<br>

-Some things can be bugprone, feel free to report issues from here.
+Some things can be buggy, feel free to report issues from here.

 <p>To-do: Implementing the turbo mode in NitroSense<br>
 Making turbo button usable <br>